montag/audioworklet-test-demo/README.md

     }
 ~~~

-Here we loop through each channel and call a helper function to compare the two Float32Array's while also providing a multiplier function that duplicates what we expect the processor to be doing.
+Here we loop through each channel and call a helper function to compare the two TypedArrays while also providing a multiplier function that duplicates what we expect the processor to be doing.

 Since this is a trivial example it's easy to duplicate the processor function.
-For more complex processors, it might make more sense to capture the output or possibly hash the outputs and compare hashing instead.
+For more complex processors, it might make more sense to capture the output or even hash the outputs to save some space.

 ~~~ecmascript 6
 /**